Online Engineering Schools in Louisiana

 Graduate Certificate in Coastal Engineering – University of New Orleans

 At the University of New Orleans, aspiring engineers can earn an online graduate certificate in coastal engineering.
-This program requires four courses: coastal processes, sediment transport and dredging, ocean and coastal engineering, and the design of coastal and hydraulic structures.
-The classes are all offered in a dual format, meaning that students can complete these either online or in-class.
-Tuition rates are not readily available for students in this graduate certificate program, and those interested should reach out to the school directly for more information.
+This program requires four courses: coastal processes; sediment transport and dredging; ocean and coastal engineering; and the design of coastal and hydraulic structures.
+The classes are all offered in a dual format, meaning that students can complete these either online or in class.

 Post-Baccalaureate Certificate in Construction Management – Louisiana State University